Welcome to HuntGauge.com, a website about Hunting Videos. Here you will find the Who, What and Why of Hunt Gauge.

 Below is a Venn diagram I created to visually explain where Hunt Gauge sits when taking three different perspectives of Hunting Videos, namely as Storytelling, Educating, and as Hunting.
 There it is… Hunt Gauge sits right in the middle, with some of these overlapping features:

 - Reviews and Curation – helping you find what you are looking for, telling you more about what you are looking at, and offering my opinion about it.

 - Art and Fact – using filmmaking and storytelling techniques (art) can enhance HV’s or sometimes detract from what actually happened (fact).

 - Commentary and Analytics – value-adding comments from the Hunting Community with some useful analysis can go along way to enhance the viewing experience.

 If you were to show the same HV to a group of Hunters or Huntresses, and then asked them individually what they thought of the video, you would probably get equally as many different answers.
 This isn’t because the Hunting Community is fundamentally divided on the act of hunting, rather it’s because Hunting Videos are multifaceted with lots of different things going on.
-Just like with a TV sports desk panel giving their post-match analysis after a big game, each member would have their own points of interest and opinion of how the team performed.
+Just like with a TV sports desk panel giving their post-match analysis after a big game, each panel member would have their own points of interest and opinion of how the teams performed.
 Detailed analytics and careful review of the footage are often used to break down critical moments in the game that made the difference.
-Some questions I’m interested in exploring:
+Here are some questions I’m interested in exploring: